ajbenton/servicenow-skeleton-typescript/README.md

 ## Gulp Tasks Usage

 ### gulp dts
-Generates a servicenow.d.ts file from the servicenow config dts
+Generates a servicenow.d.ts file from the servicenowconfig dts section

 ### gulp sn-pull
 Syncronizes your environment with the ServiceNow application specified in your config file.
 Similar to "git pull"